Luke 2

 [16] And they came with haste, and found both Mary and Joseph, and the Baby lying in the manger.

-Comments Luke 2:16 Because at that time Mary and Joseph could not find another place to stay, they stayed here for some time.
+Comments Luke 2:16 Because at that time, Mary and Joseph could not find another place to stay, they stayed here for some time.

 [17] And having seen, they proclaimed concerning the saying which was spoken to them about this Child.

-"they proclaimed".
-They made known to the people in that town.
-They did not need to talk to Mary and Joseph anymore and they went and talked to the people in town.
+“They proclaimed.”
+They made “the saying about the Child” known to the people in that town.
+They no longer needed to talk to Mary and Joseph; they went and spoke to the people in the town.

-"concerning the saying".
+“Concerning the saying.”
 See verses 10 to 14.

 [18] And all that heard it marveled concerning the things which were spoken to them by the shepherds.